microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-04.md

 <a name="Exercise4"></a>
 ## Exercise 4: Test the finished solution ##

 In this exercise, you will join your peers (or the drones spawned by the **FlySimTest** app) to fly your airplane through a crowded air-traffic control sector.
-And each time you come within two miles of another airplane, you will confirm that your airplane turns red in the ATC app and in the client app, and that the MXChip alerts you to the danger.
+And each time you come within two miles of another airplane, you will confirm that your airplane turns red in the ATC app and in the client app, and that the MXChip IoT DevKit alerts you to the danger.

 1. Reset your aircraft to its default starting position over the Nevada desert by going to the Function App in the Azure Portal and clicking the **Restart** button.